-Applicants are required to have a full medical with their GP and to undergo any further tests/checks that may be required by the adoption panel's medical adviser.
-The medical adviser will advise on the applicant's ability, from a general and mental health point of view, to meet the needs of a child throughout their life.
+Applicants are required to have a full medical with their GP and to undergo any further tests/ checks that may be required by the adoption panel's medical adviser.
+The medical adviser will advise on the applicant's ability, from a physical and psychological health point of view, to meet the needs of a child throughout his or her childhood.

 It is unlikely that a child under five, or a child vulnerable to chest complaints, would be placed in a household where one or both parents smoke (including electronic cigarettes), due to the known impact of smoking on a child's health.
-Applicants who have been smokers would be expected to have given up at least six months before making their application.
+Applicants who have been smokers would be expected to have given up at least 6 months before making their application.

-Where applicable, enquirers should have completed any fertility tests and treatments and had time to grieve.
-We recognise that this is a very individual experience so encourage enquirers to discuss their particular circumstances with us.
+Where applicable, enquirers should have completed any fertility tests and treatments.
+We advise that there is a period of time, usually around 6-12 months, from concluding tests and treatments before registering interest, to have had time to grieve.
+However we recognise that this is a very individual experience so encourage enquirers to discuss their particular circumstances with us.